pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.hbs.md

 # tanzu apps workload get

-`tanzu apps workload get` is a command used to retrieve information and status about a workload.
+Use the `tanzu apps workload get` command to retrieve information and status about a workload.

-You can view workload details at whenever.
-Some details are:
+Some available details are:

  - The status of the workload.
  - The source of the workload application.